 Goals may address the prevention of illness, cure or mitigation of a condition, prolongation of life, or mitigation of pain and discomfort.

 When dealing with groups, goals may also reflect health state, such as a reduction of addiction behaviors.
-However, they may also reflect population health objectives such as eduction, screening, etc.
+However, they may also reflect population health objectives such as education, screening, etc.

 Organizational goals are typically not health state specific but may instead identify measurement targets such as infection control, cost management, patient satisfaction, etc.